-The training must also be provided on an on-going basis in connection with any changes to the Hospital's policies, practices, and procedures governing the provision of services to persons with Disabilities.
+The training must also be provided on an ongoing basis in connection with any changes to the Hospital's policies, practices, and procedures governing the provision of services to persons with Disabilities.
+The training policy is available upon request.

-The Hospital will maintain an up-to-date record of training provided.
+The Hospital will maintain an up-to-date record of the training provided.